w3f/polkadot-spec/docs/id-weights.md

 $$
 :::

-The weights must fulfill the requirements as noted by the fundamentals and limitations, and can be assigned as the author sees fit.
-As a simple example, consider a maximum block weight of 1’000’000’000, an available ratio of 75% and a targeted transaction throughput of 500 transactions, we could assign the (average) weight for each transaction at about 1’500’000.
-Block producers have economic incentive to include as many extrinsics as possible (without exceeding limitations) into a block before reaching the targeted block time.
+The weights must fulfill the requirements as noted by the fundamentals and limitations and can be assigned as the author sees fit.
+As a simple example, consider a maximum block weight of 1’000’000’000, an available ratio of 75%, and a targeted transaction throughput of 500 transactions.
+We could assign the (average) weight for each transaction at about 1’500’000.
+Block producers have an economic incentive to include as many extrinsics as possible (without exceeding limitations) into a block before reaching the targeted block time.
 Weights give indicators to block producers on which extrinsics to include in order to reach the blocks fullest potential.

 ## -sec-num- Calculation of the weight function {#sect-runtime-primitives}

 In order to calculate weight of block ${B}$, ${\mathcal{{{W}}}}{\left({B}\right)}$, one needs to evaluate the weight of each transaction included in the block.
-Each transaction causes the execution certain Runtime functions.
+Each transaction causes the execution of certain Runtime functions.
 As such, to calculate the weight of a transaction, those functions must be analyzed in order to determine parts of the code which can significantly contribute to the execution time and consume resources such as loops, I/O operations, and data manipulation.
-Subsequently the performance and execution time of each part will be evaluated based on variety of input parameters.
+Subsequently, the performance and execution time of each part will be evaluated based on variety of input parameters.
 Based on those observations, weights are assigned Runtime functions or parameters which contribute to long execution times.
 These sub component of the code are discussed in [Section -sec-num-ref-](id-weights#sect-primitive-types).

 The general algorithm to calculate ${\mathcal{{{W}}}}{\left({E}\right)}$ is described in the [Section -sec-num-ref-](id-weights#sect-benchmarking).

 ## -sec-num- Benchmarking {#sect-benchmarking}

-Calculating the extrinsic weight solely based on theoretical complexity of the underlying implementation proves to be too complicated and unreliable at the same time.
+Calculating the extrinsic weight solely based on the theoretical complexity of the underlying implementation proves to be too complicated and unreliable at the same time.
 Certain decisions in the source code architecture, internal communication within the Runtime or other design choices could add enough overhead to make the asymptotic complexity practically meaningless.

-On the other hand, benchmarking an extrinsics in a black-box fashion could (using random parameters) most centainly results in missing corner cases and worst case scenarios.
+On the other hand, benchmarking an extrinsics in a black-box fashion could (using random parameters) most certainly results in missing corner cases and worst case scenarios.
 Instead, we benchmark all available Runtime functions which are invoked in the course of execution of extrinsics with a large collection of carefully selected input parameters and use the result of the benchmarking process to evaluate ${\mathcal{{{W}}}}{\left({E}\right)}$.

 In order to select useful parameters, the Runtime functions have to be analyzed to fully understand which behaviors or conditions can result in expensive execution times, which is described closer in [Section -sec-num-ref-](id-weights#sect-primitive-types).
 Not every possible benchmarking outcome can be invoked by varying input parameters of the Runtime function.
 In some circumstances, preliminary work is required before a specific benchmark can be reliably measured, such as creating certain preexisting entries in the storage or other changes to the environment.